engelsj/ebusiness-blog-project/README.md

 - Amy Pierce 17330305
 - Ciara O'Sullivan 17321934
 ## Use Master Branch for Most Recent Build

+## To Run Locally - Short explanation
+- Obtain Twillio credentials
+- Setup Otp-Service and configure Micronaut to run your microservice locally
+- Setup frontend and fill in all API calls to the backend with your localhost
+- Setup and configure database and configure your frontend database calls
+- Spin out the all of these programs at the same time and run ```npm start ``` to start your website

 ## Otp-Service

 ### Requirments